Addams Family Values: Plot

-Pugsley and Wednesday return home in the camp's stolen van.
-Meanwhile, Debbie tries to kill Fester by blowing up their mansion, but he survives.
-She then pulls a gun and reveals that she never loved him and was only after his money.
-Thing helps Fester escape.

-Fester later apologizes to Gomez at the Addams mansion, Wednesday and Pugsley return, successfully reuniting the family at last.
-Just then, Debbie arrives, holds them at gunpoint, and straps them into electric chairs to kill them all.
-The Addams family listens to her sympathetically, as she explains that as a child and young (self-proclaimed) ballerina, she killed her generous and doting parents, Sharon and Dave, after they gave her a Malibu Barbie doll on her 10th birthday rather than her desired Ballerina Barbie.
-Then, as an adult, she murdered her first two husbands for incredibly frivolous and materialistic reasons.

-Pubert, now restored to his normally pale and mustachioed self, escapes from his crib with a knife, reaching his family via a series of improbable events.
-As Debbie lowers the switch to electrocute the Addamses, Pubert connects two loose wires, rerouting the electrical current through her instead, destroying her in spectacular fashion.
-All that remains are a pile of ashes, her shoes, and her credit cards—the means of the family's salvation.
+Fester, Wednesday, and Pugsley return home, and Pubert is restored to his former self.
+Just then, Debbie arrives, holds them at gunpoint, and straps them into electric chairs.
+Debbie recounts, using a slide show, how she murdered her parents and her first two husbands for incredibly frivolous and materialistic reasons.
+Meanwhile, Pubert escapes from his crib and reaches the family via a series of improbable events.
+As Debbie lowers the switch to electrocute the Addamses, Pubert connects two loose wires, rerouting the electrical current back to Debbie, which electrocutes her so severely that her body is reduced to dust.

 Some time later, the Addamses and their relatives gather to celebrate Pubert's first birthday, with Joel also attending.
-Fester laments Debbie's loss.
-However, he soon becomes mutually smitten with Dementia, a new nanny that Cousin Itt and his wife Margaret Alford have hired for their child.
+Fester laments Debbie's loss but soon becomes mutually smitten with Dementia, a new nanny that Cousin Itt and his wife Margaret Alford have hired for their child.
 Out in the family graveyard, Joel attempts to ask Wednesday out by asking about having a future with a husband, though she turns him down.
-She then tells him Debbie was a sloppy husband killer, and that Wednesday would have scared her husband to death and made sure not to be caught.
+She then tells him Debbie was not skilled at covering up her crimes, and that Wednesday would have scared her husband to death and made sure not to be caught.
 As he lays flowers on Debbie's grave, a hand emerges from the earth and grabs him, prompting Wednesday to smile as he screams.